innopolis-devops/labs/app_python/PYTHON.md

-# Description of the Python app
+# Python application

 ## Best practices for Python apps

 1. Install packages with `requirements.txt`
 2. Virtual environment for a project.
 3. Exclude irrelevant files from git with `.gitignore`
-4. Linter `pylint` for fixing syntactic and logic bugs.
+4. Linter `pylint` for fixing syntactic bugs (configs are in *.pylintrc*).
 5. License file to protect the code distribution.
+6. Use templates for web pages using HTML.

 ## Framework used